 Reynifjara, near the village of Vik in Myrdalur on Iceland’s South Coast, is widely regarded as the most impressive black sand beach in Iceland.
 It is definitely an exotic beach to visit.
 Look at that view!

 This beach is one of the most photographed sites in Iceland and this is because of the mysterious black basalt Reynisdrangar columns that protrude out of the North Atlantic Ocean and line the beach.
 It has been said, that apparently the stacks originated from when three trolls, pulling a three-masted ship to shore, were petrified and turned into needles of rock after being caught by surprise by dawn.
 Interesting right?

 Harpa is located by the old harbour between Reykjavík city centre and the North Atlantic.
 It is a first-class conference centre that has received numerous awards and prizes for outstanding facilities.

 The design was influenced by Iceland‘s exceptional and dramatic nature.
 Situated on the boundary between land and sea, the building is a gleaming sculpture reflecting both sky and harbour, as well as the vibrant life of the city.
 This architecture is just amazing and I would love to be able to get inside and take it all in!
 The glass facade is beautiful!

 10. HALLGRIMSKIRKJA IN REYKJAVIK

 Hallgrimskirkja is the largest and most famous church in Iceland.
 I would love to go all the way up to the top of the church.
-What excites me most is to be able to see the stunning views of Reykjavik as this is what it is most famous for.
-I think this is a must see if you are in Reykjavik.
+What excites me most is being able to see the stunning views of Reykjavik as this is what it is most famous for.
+I think this is a must-see if you are in Reykjavik.